eesmer/Mastering-SambaActiveDirectory/Mastering-SambaActiveDirectory-ENG.md

 <br>
 Kerberos Tickets are time limited in validity. <br>
 <br>
-TGT Duration: The default validity period of the TGT ticket issued to the user upon logon is 10 hours.
+**TGT Duration:** The default validity period of the TGT ticket issued to the user upon logon is 10 hours. <br>
-Ticket Renewal: Kerberos Tickets can be renewed.
-The renewal period is 7 days by default.
+**Ticket Renewal:** Kerberos Tickets can be renewed.
+The renewal period is 7 days by default. <br>
-The renewal validity period is used to renew the TGT when it expires without re-authentication.
+The renewal validity period is used to renew the TGT when it expires without re-authentication. <br>